 Lazenby was not able to wait the six months necessary for Anthony Sinclair to make a bespoke suit, but Sinclair happened to have a suit made for Connery that Connery did not want.
 Sinclair lengthened the sleeves and sold the suit to Lazenby.

 This suit has the same natural shoulders with roped sleeve heads as Sinclair’s suits.
-It has a full chest and gently suppressed waist, and ;ike the suits Connery wears as Bond, this suit has two buttons on the front and four buttons on the cuffs.
-The pockets are slanted with flaps.
+It has a full chest and gently suppressed waist, and like the suits Connery wears as Bond, this suit has two buttons on the front and four buttons on the cuffs.
+The pockets are slanted with flaps, and there are double vents at the rear.
 The suit trousers have a tapered leg and plain bottoms.
 The cloth is a large, but faint, check.

 The suit isn’t as rakish as Lazenby’s suits in On Her Majesty’s Secret Service are, but it certainly makes Lazenby look the part of Bond.
 The only problem with the suit is that the collar doesn’t hug the neck as it should, but that’s most likely due to the poses causing the suit to not sit evenly across the shoulders.